 Cher Hamilton-Tekautz, LCSW

-I am also passionate about helping other healers, activists, educators, and social workers in the development of self-care and prevention of burnout.
-Additionally, I truly believe there are many paths to healing because I dabbled in a lot of different holistic complementary approaches over the years including acupuncture, chiropractic, yoga, healing touch, heart math, and somatic therapy.
+I believe there are many paths to healing and holistic and complementary therapies can be a great supplement to therapy.
+Over the years I’ve dabbled in different approaches including acupuncture, chiropractic, yoga, healing touch, heart math, and Reiki.
 I even completed a graduate certificate in Complementary Therapies and Healing Practices while I was completing my Master’s in Social Work from the University of Minnesota because of my passion for holistic practices.

 Strong Boundaries with Compassion

 I understand how difficult it can be to set and enforce boundaries, but as a therapist those skills are vital to creating safety, which was often missing from the childhoods of folks I work with.
 I rarely talk about my own experiences because therapy should be focused on you, but I’m also not a blank screen/cold therapist.
 I also believe it’s important to model boundary setting and to hold space for difficult feelings that arise from doing that.
 This means I start and end sessions on time and if it’s difficult to do that I will talk with you about it.
 I will also charge you if you cancel a session less than 48 hours, and I will validate and explore any feelings that come up when I do that.